btomov/YourPlaces-Project/README.md

-A WIP project, build upon the MERN stack.
+A WIP project, built upon the MERN stack.